frederiksemmel/linicrypt/README.md

 If you didn't enable the rye shim to shadow the local python installation you need to activate the venv with `source ./.venv/bin/activate` in bash.

-## Results from the galois implementation of the CR corollary
+## Results from the Galois implementation of the CR corollary

 The implementation in `src/linicrypt_solver` consists mainly of these modules:
 - `field.py`: Definition of the field that is used.
 I am using the prime order field $F_{29}$